YibangHeng/same/README.txt

     1. If you have golang installed, use
        `go install github.com/yibangheng/same@latest`.

-    2. Download the binary directly at https://github.com/yibangheng/same/releases.
+    2. Or download the binary directly at https://github.com/yibangheng/same/releases.

 FLAGS